FAQLodi CA Orthodontist with over 20 years experience

 What We Do

 Orthodontics isn't just about pretty teeth, it's all about a healthy bite and smile.
-When you or your child become a patient at Sutter Orthodontics, we focus on giving you a smile that will last for a lifetime, one that functions well and looks beautiful.
+When you or your child become a patient at Sutter & Suliman Orthodontics, we focus on giving you a smile that will last for a lifetime, one that functions well and looks beautiful.